Skip to main content

 required

-Target memory tier in MB.
-Must be one of the allowed tiers.
+Target memory in MB.

 Returns: Promise<{ sandboxID: string; memoryMB: number; cpuPercent: number }> Throws: